kumu/docs/guides/color-reference.md

 ## Setting explicit stops for color values in categorize()

-It's also possible to specify which value should receive a certain color within `categorize()`.
+It's also possible to specify which value should receive a certain color for elements.

 ```
 @settings {